vishnuverse/branching-structure/README.md

 db_password = os.getenv("DB_PASSWORD")
 print(f"Connecting to database with password: {db_password}")

-Secrets Command
-bash
-# Example: Fetch secrets from AWS Secrets Manager
-aws secretsmanager get-secret-value --secret-id my-app/dev --region us-east-1
+Branching Strategy
+The project follows a Git workflow with the following branches:

+main: Source branch for all feature branches, always reflecting the latest stable code.
+develop: Integration branch for feature branches, triggers development environment deployment.
+staging: Pre-production branch for testing, triggers staging environment deployment.
+production: Production-ready branch, triggers production environment deployment.

+Branch Naming Conventions

+Feature Branches: feature/<vertical>/<short-description> (e.g., feature/frontend/login-ui, feature/ml/image-classifier).
+Bug Fixes: bugfix/<vertical>/<issue-id>-<description> (e.g., bugfix/frontend/123-login-crash).
+Hotfixes: hotfix/<vertical>/<description> (e.g., hotfix/backend/db-connection).
+Release Branches: release/<version> (e.g., release/v1.0.0).

+Use concise, lowercase, hyphen-separated descriptions.
+Avoid generic names like feature/work.
+Development Workflow

+Create a Feature Branch:

+Branch off from main:git checkout main git pull git checkout -b feature/<vertical>/<short-description>

+Example: git checkout -b feature/frontend/login-ui

+Develop and Commit:

+Commit changes regularly with clear messages:git commit -m "Add login form component in frontend"

+Merge to Develop:

+Create a pull request (PR) to merge into develop.
+Ensure tests and CI/CD pipelines pass.
+Deployment to the development environment is triggered automatically.

+Test in Develop:

+Test the feature in the development environment.
+If issues arise, create a new feature branch from main for fixes (e.g., feature/frontend/login-fix).

+Merge to Staging:

+Create a PR to merge develop into staging.
+Run tests and ensure CI/CD passes.
+Deployment to the staging environment is triggered automatically.

+Test in Staging:

+Perform integration and performance tests in the staging environment.
+Create new feature branches from main for any fixes.

+Merge to Production:

+Create a PR to merge staging into production.
+Run final checks and ensure CI/CD passes.
+Deployment to the production environment is triggered automatically.

+Sync Main:

+Periodically merge production back into main:git checkout main git merge production

-Additional Notes
+Additional Guidelines

-CI/CD: Ensure pipelines are configured to trigger deployments on pushes to develop, staging, and production.
+CI/CD: Pipelines are configured to trigger deployments on pushes to develop, staging, and production.
-Testing: Write tests for each vertical and store them in the /tests folder with matching subfolder structure.
+Testing: Write tests for each vertical and store them in /tests with matching subfolder structure (e.g., /tests/frontend).
-Documentation: Update /docs with relevant changes for each feature.
+Documentation: Update /docs with relevant changes for each feature (e.g., API specs, architecture diagrams).
 Code Reviews: Require at least one reviewer for PRs to develop, staging, and production.
-Vertical Isolation: Avoid cross-vertical dependencies unless absolutely necessary (e.g., backend APIs used by frontend).
+Vertical Isolation: Minimize cross-vertical dependencies (e.g., backend APIs used by frontend).

-This structure and workflow ensure a scalable, organized, and reliable development process across all project verticals.
+Contributing

+Follow the branching strategy and naming conventions.
+Ensure all tests pass before submitting a PR.
+Update documentation in /docs for significant changes.
+Keep commits atomic and descriptive.

+For questions or issues, contact the project maintainers or open an issue in the repository.